Vectorworks/developer-scripting/Function Reference/Functions/GetRField.md

 *_c_*, 2015.02.24:
 Please note that since the introduction of ifc data, the usual praxis of fetching plug-in records using GetRecord(h, NumRecords(h)) can bring you perhaps unexpectedly the ifc record.
-Use [[VS:GetParametricRecord]] instead, introduced from VW 2011.
+Use [GetParametricRecord](GetParametricRecord.md) instead, introduced from VW 2011.

 (Others):
 Returns a string interpretation of the field from the specified record